 School Policies

-Students will not be allowed to have their cell phones from the first bell to the last bell because they are responsible for considerable disruptions to our school environment.
-The school day begins when the student enters the school building and ends with the dismissal bell at 2:50 pm.
-If students need to contact their parents/guardian, they may ask for a pass to the office to use the phone.
-If parents need to contact a student; they must call the front office and we can relay the message or connect the parent to the student’s classroom.
-Ernie Pyle School Phone is 505-877-3770
+If students need to contact their guardian they may ask for a pass to the office to use the phone.
+If guardians need to contact a student; they may call the front office to relay a message or connect directly to the student’s classroom.
+Ernie Pyle Middle School number 505-877-3770.

-Phones that are visible will be confiscated by a staff member.
+Phones and other devices that are visible or not powered off/silenced will be confiscated by a staff member.
 If a student refuses to give their cell phone to the staff member when asked, the student will receive a disciplinary referral for non-compliance.
-This will also include Smart Watches if they become a distraction to the learning environment.
+Any activity that may be in violation of the Albuquerque Public Schools Bullying and Cyberbullying Prevention Procedural Directive of Handbook for Student Success will result in additional disciplinary action.

 Consequences for having a visible or powered on cell phone are as follows: